AlbertoIzq/Concert_Blazor_API/README.md

   - Authentication and authorization, refresh token-based
   - Json Web Token (JWT) for access token
   - Backend-for-frontend pattern (BFF): Used to manage Blazor authorization&authentication in the API
+    - JWT token for external API calls
+	- HTTP only cookie used for frontend calls

 - FRONTEND
   - Exception handling in API calls
   - Logging Exceptions into BrowserConsole
   - Toast notifications
   - Modal messages
+  - Cookies used to manage authentication & authorization with authentication state provider

 - BACKEND
   - CRUD operations, with hard and soft deletes